-It provides a number of assumptions and insights into when Google might try to use information from their local search database, and when they might try to show information from the web site listed instead.
+It provides many assumptions and insights into when Google might try to use information from their local search database, and when they might try to show information from the web site listed instead.

-It’s possible for incorrect or incomplete information to be available in the primary data sources that are purchased by Google from telecom providers and other collectors of location data.
+Incorrect or incomplete information can be available in the primary data sources that are purchased by Google from telecom providers and other collectors of location data.
 It’s also possible that web sites may contain old or inaccurate addresses for businesses.

 Onebox Results as the Best Match for a Query

-Alternatively, if the best score is less than the per-determined multiple, several locations corresponding to a range of scores may be provided to the user.
+Alternatively, if the best score is less than the predetermined multiple, several locations corresponding to a range of scores may be provided to the user.